 - Blood pressure pills- Phenoxybenzamine, thiazides, clonidine

 - Prostate pills- Alpha-blockers, imipramine

 - Muscle relaxants- Baclofen

-4- Anejaculation: It is a disorder when a man gets the sensation of ejaculation but doesn’t ejaculate in real.
-It is uncommon.
-The main cause of this problem is neurological damage, which is a result of spinal cord injury, diabetes, multiple sclerosis or lymph node surgery.
+It is a disorder when a man gets the sensation of ejaculation but does not ejaculate in real.
+Anejaculation is a very rare disorder and the main cause of this problem is neurological damage because of spinal cord injury, diabetes, multiple sclerosis or lymph node surgery.
 A psychological problem can also be one of the reasons.
-Anejaculation can be treated if infertility was an issue.
 If the person is unable to cope with it, then sex therapy can benefit him.